 Health is committed to ensuring the delivery of appropriate and effective regulation that maintains desired health outcomes, upholds public health and safety protections, and implements effective compliance regimes.

 The Regulatory Reform Unit within the Best Practice Regulation Branch at Health supports and promotes regulatory performance across the portfolio.
 It aims to reduce the impact of regulation and red tape on business, community organisations and individuals.

 was announced in October 2014 by the then Minister for Health, The Hon Peter Dutton MP, and the then Assistant Minister for Health, The Hon Fiona Nash MP.
 The review was undertaken by a panel of three eminent experts, and examined the regulatory frameworks for prescription, over-the-counter, and complementary medicines and for medical devices as administered by the Therapeutic Goods Administration.

-The former Health MAC provided advice to Health Ministers on opportunities to reduce regulatory and red tape burden, potential reforms and key policy matters across the health portfolio.
-The functions of the Health MAC have been absorded into existing stakeholder mechanisms within the Health portfolio.
+provided advice to Health Ministers on opportunities to reduce regulatory and red tape burden, potential reforms and key policy matters across the health portfolio.
+The functions of the Health MAC have been absorbed into existing stakeholder mechanisms within the Health portfolio.

 If you, or your organisation, have ideas on how regulatory and red tape burden can be reduced in the health sector, or about how to improve a Health programme or policy, please share it with us by completing our submission form

 since April 2014.
 RISs play a key role in policy development by providing decision-makers with an assessment of the regulatory impact of policy options.

 includes the portfolio’s reports on implementing the regulatory reform agenda (previously, the deregulation agenda) and on reducing regulation and red tape burden.